adam-p/yesterday-i-learned/random.md

 1. Osseous/Ossified (note e/i) means "bony / turned into bone".
 1. The whole thing about people eating spiders in their sleep was ["invented as an example of the absurd things people will believe simply because they come across them on the Internet."](http://www.snopes.com/science/stats/spiders.asp) Vibrations from a sleeping person's lungs alone would alert spiders of danger.
 1. Steve Choi is bald.
 He has a lovely voice, though, which more than makes up for it.
-1. Force touch is more basic; [3D touch](https://www.wired.com/2015/09/what-is-the-difference-between-apple-iphone-3d-touch-and-force-touch/) is more granular.
-[It](https://en.wikipedia.org/wiki/Force_Touch#3D_Touch) would appear that iPhones have 3D touch, and all other "trackpad devices" have force touch.
 1. [Suicide tourism](https://en.wikipedia.org/wiki/Suicide_tourism) is a thing.
 People travel to Zurich to legally end themselves all the time.
 1. ["Right to Hire"](http://emersongroupinc.com/employment-definitions/) in the States is hiring a temporary position that might be retained as permanent later on.
 This is in contrast with direct hire, which is your stereotypical full-time job.
 1. The first question from [plant phone charger](https://www.reddit.com/r/shittykickstarters/comments/4fceqw/bioo_charge_your_phone_from_a_living_plant_yet/) was along the lines of "why "